Inflation is near a 40-year high — and that just might mean it's a good time to buy stocks.

 Inflation rose again in April, with the consumer price index (CPI), which broadly measures the prices of goods and services, increasing 8.3% from a year ago, the Labor Department reported Wednesday.
 While the number was slightly higher than economists' projected 8.1% rise, it still shows inflation eased slightly in April from the month before.

 But have we reached peak inflation?
 The latest inflation data makes it hard to say.

-"We're going to need to get — as we go forward here — a month that convinces us that we've really turned a corner," says Jim Paulsen, chief investment officer at The Leuthold Group and author of the report.
+"We're going to need to get — as we go forward here — a month that convinces us that we've really turned a corner," says Jim Paulsen, chief investment strategist at The Leuthold Group and author of the report.
 "We didn't get that this morning… but that doesn't mean that we can't get it next month or the month after."

 What does the data say?

 When inflation is lower, between 2% and 4%, changes to the inflation rate don't have too much of an impact on stocks, according to Paulsen's analysis of the data.
 But the market becomes much more sensitive to inflation once the annual inflation rate jumps above 4%.

 "Even if inflation stays high for a while, if it just stops accelerating that's typically been a really good thing for stocks," Paulsen says.

 When the rate is 8% or above, the measure Paulsen used to assess the S&P 500 performance showed stocks do well for the next year when inflation began to decelerate.
 But it showed poor stock performance when inflation continued to climb.